What is counselling?

 How can just talking to someone help?

-Counselling is more than ‘just talking’ – it is a relationship with someone who is trained to help you think about your feelings and experiences so that they become more manageable.
+Counselling is more than ‘just talking’ – it is a relationship with either a male or female counsellor who is trained to help you think about your feelings and experiences so that they become more manageable.

 Doesn’t it make it worse to go over things?

 People tell me I should forget the past and move on...
 It is hard to ‘move on’ when you have to avoid situations or activities for fear they bring back memories, or if you can be disturbed by dreams or thoughts that seem to come from nowhere.
 Counselling isn’t about repeating the same stories over and over, but coming to feel differently about what has happened because you feel different about yourself.

 What I had wasn’t that bad, there’s probably people who deserve PARCS more?

 People often don’t realise until they have counselling quite how they have been affected but it’s a common result of abuse to feel undeserving, or that it was your fault.
 PARCS is a service for everyone who has had unwanted sexual contact at any time in their lives, whatever form that took.

 Will I have to tell the counsellor everything?

 It will take time for you to get to know and be comfortable with your counsellor, and she or he will respect that.
 You can’t be forced to talk about matters you don’t want to, but it’s often the things that you are most anxious or ashamed about that are most relieving to bring into the open.